KrishnaDommati/Flasklink/README.md

 ## Description

-Flasklink is a modern web application that provides secure user registration and login, ensuring
+Flasklink is a modern web application built using the Flask web framework that provides secure user registration and login, ensuring
             your information is always safe.
 With a personalized dashboard, users can manage their accounts, view updates, and access exclusive features.
 Flasklink now also includes a Notes feature, allowing users to efficiently manage personal notes from their dashboard.
 It is built to offer a seamless